 One last thing which I find quite impressive about PureVPN’s browser extension is the built-in option to toggle on and off the WebRTC leak protection feature.

 Since web browser can never be trusted, using the WebRTC leak protection can come a long way.
+It also has the best Kill switch feature in the VPN industry.

 Overall, PureVPN browser extensions work great, but a bit more customization could come in handy.
+It is the least expensive VPN service of 2020.

-2. NordVPN – Browser Extension
+2. NordVPN – Secure Browser VPN

 Next up, we have NordVPN.
 Now unlike PureVPN, NordVPN’s browser extensions are bit more feature rich.
 By that, I’m talking about the CyberSec feature, which is available for both Chrome and Firefox.